OkanLimitless/webpage-creator/REDIRECT_FIX.md

 We've made the following changes to fix this issue:

 1. **Simplified the Next.js template**:
-   - Removed the `getServerSideProps` redirect
+   - Removed the `getServerSideProps` redirect completely
-   - Enhanced `next.config.js` with proper headers and conditional rewrites
+   - Used a clean client-side React `useEffect` hook for redirection with a delay
-   - Added client-side JavaScript redirection with a delay to prevent loops
+   - Added proper cache control headers to prevent redirect caching

 2. **DNS configuration enforcement**:
    - Added checks to ensure Cloudflare DNS records for Vercel are set to DNS-only (gray cloud)